aryabarzan/IoT-XRay/README.md

     npm install
     ```

-3.  **Start the services:**
+3.  **Start the apps:**

     Open two separate terminal windows.
-In each terminal, navigate to one of the service directories (`iot-xray-producer` or `iot-xray-consumer`) and start the service:
+In each terminal, navigate to one of the app directories (`iot-xray-producer` or `iot-xray-consumer`) and start the app:

     **Terminal 1 (iot-xray-producer):**
     ```bash